-Personal safety is something that should be a high priority on any work site.
-Keys to avoiding injuries include:
+Of course Personal safety regardless of who employs you is something that should be a high priority on any work site.
+Always take note that you;

-- Avoiding substances that can affect cognitive ability or reaction times
+- Avoid substances that can affect cognitive ability or reaction times

-- Reporting damage or wear to equipment promptly to the relevant authority.
+- Report damage or wear to equipment promptly to the relevant authority